ChrisFugl/Shape-Memory-Alloy-Positioning/README.md

 **app/network.py**: The neural network used by the model should be implemented here.

+**app/rollout.py**: Explores the environment and returns trajectories from the exploration.

 **app/replay_buffer.py**: Store used to store samples.

 **app/environments/**: The purpose of this module is to provide an interface that *train.py* and *test.py* can use to interact with the environment.
 In other words: The environments should act as adapters, such that the training and test script does not have to bother with whether the environment is simulated or a real time system.